 A message to the Angelman community from GeneTx Biotherapeutics

-August 14, 2019 – A press release was issued today announcing an Exclusive Option Agreement between GeneTx Biotherapeutics, LLC (“GeneTx”) and Ultragenyx Pharmaceutical, Inc. (“Ultragenyx”).
+Two press releases were issued recently with one announcing an Exclusive Option Agreement between GeneTx Biotherapeutics, LLC (“GeneTx”) and Ultragenyx Pharmaceutical, Inc. (“Ultragenyx”), and the other announcing GeneTx’s lead candidate receiving Orphan Drug Designation (ODD) and Rare Pediatric Drug Designation (RPD).
 GeneTx would like to take this opportunity to provide additional information to our community about this very exciting news.

 First, some background.
 In 2012, the Foundation for Angelman Syndrome Therapeutics (“FAST”) began funding a robust research program at the laboratory of Dr. Scott Dindot of Texas A&M University in order to understand the imprinting mechanism (antisense transcript) of the normally silent, paternal UBE3A gene and how that mechanism could be circumvented as a potential therapeutic path to treating Angelman syndrome (AS).
 In 2017, Dr. Dindot identified a drug (known as an antisense oligonucleotide) that targets a specific location on the antisense transcript, on the paternal 15th chromosome, and allows the normally silent, paternal copy of UBE3A in neurons of the brain to be expressed.
 FAST launched the for-profit company, GeneTx Biotherapeutics, in order to develop this potential treatment for AS.
 Creating a for-profit biotech enabled FAST to secure investment dollars, rather than donor dollars, to fund the very expensive process of drug development.
 The following is a list of FAQs related to the exciting press release issued today: